As a general rule, you don’t have to give your employee public holidays as paid leave, meaning their entitlement is entirely at your discretion.

 Bank holiday entitlement on maternity leave

-The first and most important to thing you need to consider when assessing holiday entitlement for an employee on maternity leave is this:
+The first and most important thing you need to consider when assessing holiday entitlement for an employee on maternity leave is this:

 Current UK law entitles any individual on maternity leave to all the terms and conditions she normally has during the period she is absent from work.